hewisaurus/PrancingTurtle/GettingStarted.md

 **Schemas that include test guilds and existing sessions will be linked here also**

 **TODO: Provide options for schema (smaller / larger in terms of encounter and session #s)

+### Hangfire - a background job execution framework
+PT uses Hangfire to coordinate a series of background tasks and the existing Quartz.NET tasks will be moved to Hangfire in the future.
+As long as you configure a working MySQL/MariaDB server within the web project's **ConnectionStrings.config** file, the Hangfire database will be created automatically.